-River pirates continue to operate on tributaries of the Amazon.
+River pirates operate on tributaries of the Amazon with the last major incident in 2009.
 You should ask your tour company about the security arrangements they have in place.

 Theft on inter-city buses, including buses on the Lima, Ica, Nazca and Cusco routes is common and often occurs when passengers are asleep or distracted.
 You should avoid placing luggage or other personal belongings on overhead racks or under your seats.

 Travel by road outside major cities after dark is dangerous due to the risk of criminal activity which has often involved the use of bogus road blocks or check points.

 Petty theft, including pick-pocketing and bag snatching, also occurs frequently in Peru, particularly in public areas by well-dressed people, including in hotels, conference centres, internet cafes and restaurants.
 You should remain vigilant in crowded public places.
 We advise you to exchange money in banks, exchange bureaus or in your hotel.
 You should avoid changing money in the street because of the risk of robbery and receiving counterfeit notes.
 We advise you not to display expensive watches, jewellery and other valuables.
 A minimal amount of cash and credit cards should be carried.

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
 Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work in Peru.
 Peru has an extensive and modern Banking network operating in all major cities.